JSSpaulding/rgeoprofile/paper/paper.md

 * `neg_exp_profile`: calculation of geographic profile using a negative exponential decay from each incident.
 The user can select different variants (in the default parameters) including the 'CrimeStat' base model [@Levine:2013], the 'Dragnet' model [@Canter:2000], or whether a buffer and plateau is present at the start of the decay function.
 * `norm_profile`: calculation of geographic profile using a normal decay function from each incident.
 * `trun_neg_exp_profile`: calculation of geographic profile using a truncated negative exponential decay from each incident.
 A joint function is utilized which is composed of both a local linear increase to a peak likelihood and then a negative exponential decay as distance further increases.
+* `circle_center`: centrographic point prediction by calculation of the center of a circle which bounds the incident coordinate set.
 * `cmd_pred`: centrographic point prediction by calculation of the center of minimum distance between the incident coordinate set.
 * `geom_mean_pred`: centrographic point prediction by calculation of the geometric mean for the incident coordinate set.
 * `harm_mean_pred`: centrographic point prediction by calculation of the harmonic mean for the incident coordinate set.